modernish/modernish/README.md

 ### Supporting shell utilities ###

 `insubshell`: easily check if you're currently running in a subshell.
+This function takes no arguments.
+It returns success (0) if it was called from within a subshell and non-success (1) if not.
+In either case, the process ID (PID) of the current subshell or main shell is stored in `REPLY`.
+(Note that on AT&T ksh93, which does not fork a new process for non-background subshells, that PID is same as the main shell's except for background jobs.)

 `setstatus`: manually set the exit status `$?` to the desired value.
 The function exits with the status indicated.
 This is useful in conditional